black-sliver/evermizer/README.txt

 TO BE TESTED:
-  Horace camp spawn
-  Horace camp dialog
-  Vanilla Horace, Double drain, Heal alchemy spots (for recent bug fixes)
+  nothing specific at the moment

 STILL TO BE FIXED:
-  Show info to the player if market timer is over but vigor won't start yet Remove now unnecessary parts of first WW patch
+  Show info to the player if market timer is over but vigor won't spawn yet Remove now unnecessary parts of first WW patch Queen's key after Mungola is dead
-  Make sure market timer works correctly when entering from square / fire pit Banquet / Skip / Queen's key after Mungola is dead Act3 has camera location bugs in houses until blindly talked to Lance Lance is still somewhat buggy
+  Act3 has camera location bugs in houses until blindly talked to Lance Lance is still somewhat buggy
-  Stop, Lance and Fire Power (in glitchless) are missabe Create spoiler.log
+  Stop, Lance and Fire Power (in glitchless) are missabe Put rocket behind mungola / change tinker progression?
+  Remove (some cutscenes)?
-  Disable "Double gauge" for tinker/rocket when fix sequence is on Put rocket behind mungola / change tinker progression Desaturnate 2.0: make sure *NO* hatches can be skipped
+  Desaturnate 2.0: make sure *NO* hatches can be skipped